Malcolm X: A Life of Reinvention

 Malcolm X: A Life of Reinvention is a biography of Malcolm X written by American historian Manning Marable.
 It won the 2012 Pulitzer Prize for History.

 Pulitzer.org described this as "an exploration of the legendary life and provocative views of one of the most significant African-Americans in U.S. history, a work that separates fact from fiction and blends the heroic and tragic."
 In the book, Marable concludes that Malcolm X exaggerated his early criminal career, and engaged in a homosexual relationship with a white businessman.
 He also concludes that some of the killers of Malcolm X are still alive and were never charged.

 Reception

 Malcolm X: A Life of Reinvention was nominated for the National Book Award, and The New York Times ranked it among the 10 Best Books of 2011.
 It was one of three nominees for the inaugural Andrew Carnegie Medal for Excellence in Nonfiction (2012) presented by the American Library Association for the best adult non-fiction.
 It was awarded the Pulitzer Prize for History in 2012.
 As of April 2011 the book had been among the top ten books of the best seller list of Amazon.com.
 According to Viking, the print run had increased to 70,000 from the original 46,000.

 Henry Louis Gates Jr., a literary critic, admired the book and said "Manning Marable has written the definitive biography of this outrageously misrepresented figure.
 He has plumbed countless historical records to bring out what is there, not what is imagined."

-Houston A. Baker Jr., author of the book review "Malcolm X: A Life of Reinvention by Manning Marable" at the African American Review, wrote that the book "also finds itself under excoriating siege from a legion of detractors who count themselves admirers and disciples 'connected' with Malcolm X and his 'celebrity.'"
-Karl Evanzz, the author of The Judas Factor: The Plot to Kill Malcolm X, referred to Marable's book as an "abomination" and stated that "it is a cavalcade of innuendo and logical fallacy, and is largely reinvented from previous works on the subject".
-An online magazine, The Root, declined to publish Evanzz's review.
-Gates, the editor in chief of The Root, said that he had no role in the rejection of Evanzz's review.
-David Montgomery of The Washington Post stated that "most reviews have been far more positive than Evanzz’s."

-Author and journalist Herb Boyd stated he found as many as 25 significant errors in the book, some of which he described as "absolutely egregious".